TaanielS/Wisercat-pets-back_end/README.md

+# Wisercat 2023

+Link for the front-end application: [https://github.com/TaanielS/Wisercat-pets-front_end](https://github.com/TaanielS/Wisercat-pets-front_end)\
-Program can be started by running the main method in PetManagementApplication.java.
+The program can be started by running the main method in PetManagementApplication.java.

 Spring boot version - 3.0.6 \
 Dependencies' versions can be found in pom.xml.

-Tasks:
+### Tasks:
 *	~~Create a Spring Boot application.~~
 *	~~User is displayed a list of pets that the user has entered (see the provided html).~~
 *	~~User can add pets (see the provided html).~~